If you’re having trouble finding great people to work in your restaurant, you’re not alone.

 The old way of posting help wanted signs and putting your post on as many job boards as possible isn’t the best way.
 Make sure you have the right tools in place for hiring.
 Two tools you’ll want to have at your disposal are easy job posting and an applicant tracking system.

-Whether you’re hiring for multiple positions across multiple locations or just one role—the 7shifts applicant tracking system helps keep everything organized in one place.
-Once they’re on board, you can easily integrate new hires into 7shifts platform to get them on the schedule fast.
-The best part?
-7shifts hiring is available free on all plans.
+Whether you’re hiring for multiple positions across multiple locations or just one role— a good applicant tracking system helps keep everything organized in one place.
+Once they’re on board, you can easily integrate new hires to get them on the schedule fast.